briankoser/sfc-listeners-guide/episodes/0189-heaven-on-earth.md

 Somehow the things we do today affect the new earth.

-Ben says the rapture was invented 150 years ago. <q class="archivist inline">There were some vague beliefs before Darby in 1830, but the general point of it being a recent belief holds.</q>
+Ben says the rapture was invented 150 years ago. {% arc %}There were some vague beliefs before Darby in 1830, but the general point of it being a recent belief holds.{% endarc %}

 Ben's beef with NT Wright: if Christ's mission was unification, why is it OK to be separate from the Catholic church?
-Protestantism is founded on the belief that it's OK to separate from the church. <q class="archivist inline">I think that's a mischaracterization; Luther didn't leave, he was excommunicated.</q>
+Protestantism is founded on the belief that it's OK to separate from the church. {% arc %}I think that's a mischaracterization; Luther didn't leave, he was excommunicated.{% endarc %}

 Three options:
 1. NT Wright is wrong